ronanguilloux/SilexMarkdown/README.md

 License
 -------

-This Silex Service Provider is released under the MIT License.
+This Silex markdown-based website generator is released under the MIT License.
 See the bundled LICENSE file for details.
 You can find a copy of this software here: https://github.com/ronanguilloux/SilexMarkdown